imRxqe/MW2/Readme.md

+# Next Todo:
+* Make a non-host menu base to be able to test sending udp packet from client to host
+* This should apply to joinparty and the ReadBitsCompressed i guess

 # Remeber stuff:
 * g_scr.h which i added to this repo contains meansOfDeath_t
 * client.h contains indexes for throwingknife offhand